nerdlem/bind-block-unwanted/README.md

 Fetch various blocklists and generate a BIND zone from them.

-Configure BIND to return `NXDOMAIN` for ad and tracking domains to stop clients from contacting them.
+Configure BIND to redirect to `drop.local` (walled garden) for ad, tracking and malicious domains to stop clients from contacting them.

 Requires BIND 9.8 or newer for [RPZ](https://en.wikipedia.org/wiki/Response_policy_zone) support.